 And you can install more in packages System > Add/Remove software.

-Let me know in the comments if you have any issue/question about this environment, but it seems user-friendly enough to find anything you need easily.
+Let me know in the community if you have any issues/questions about this environment, but it seems user-friendly enough to find anything you need easily.

 Manjaro KDE Plasma Installation

 I was also interested in testing KDE Plasma with Manjaro, so I did it :-).